nam-pi/backend/README.md

 This is the server backend and API for NAMPI.

-## Prerequisite

-The NAMPI backend is a [Spring Boot](https://spring.io/projects/spring-boot) app, the data is stored in [Apache Fuseki](https://jena.apache.org/documentation/fuseki2/) and cached by [Redis](https://redis.io/) and the identity management is handled by [Keycloak](https://www.keycloak.org/).
+The NAMPI backend is a [Spring Boot](https://spring.io/projects/spring-boot) application, the data is stored in [Apache Fuseki](https://jena.apache.org/documentation/fuseki2/) and cached by [Redis](https://redis.io/).
+The identity management is handled by [Keycloak](https://www.keycloak.org/).

-_Note: Currently the server only runs on Java <14 because Java 14 doesn't work yet with Keycloak, see this [issue](https://issues.redhat.com/browse/KEYCLOAK-13633)._
+## Prerequisites

+The following prerequisites have to be met if the server is self hosted without the provided Docker and docker-compose configuration.

+### Java

+The server only runs on Java > version 11 which is the version the included Docker configuration uses.

 ### Keycloak